 Stay true to your budget by being realistic with your goals, being creative with your resources, and maximizing the use of space.
 Although you may perceive projection mapping in events to be expensive, it can be done affordably.

 If your budget is limited, it can be a good idea to consult with your AV company before you have your heart set on an exact projection idea.
 They will be able to advise what is within the realm of possibility in terms of the types and scale of projection so you can ensure you achieve the best bang for your buck.
-Before you speak to your AV company check out our to best prepare for your meeting and help you navigate through technical aspects and terms.
+Before you speak to your AV company check out our ultimate guide to AV quotes to best prepare for your meeting and help you navigate through technical aspects and terms.

 2. How large is your venue space?